“What you doing?”

 I have a six-pack and arms of steel.
 My friends call me TANK.

 No but seriously, I’m not that fit.
-And at the time of writing, I binge drink basically every week (come on…I’m Scottish) and I’ve smoked nearly every day for almost 12 years.
+I binge drink basically every week (come on…I’m Scottish) and I’ve smoked nearly every day for almost 12 years.
 I’ve tried to quit smoking so many times that quitting is basically part of my life.

 Hobbies: cycling, playing piano, quitting smoking